Queer Highlights of the Film Festival!

 THE HAPPY PRINCE

 This film -- a triple threat from gay actor Rupert Everett -- sees him writing, directing and starring in his passion project.
-It chronicles the last three years of the life of flamboyant, in-your-face Oscar Wilde, the famous writer and storytelling.
+It chronicles the last three years of the life of flamboyant, in-your-face Oscar Wilde, the famous writer and storyteller.
 It's a raw, intimate crowd-pleasing film and may just be a crowning work for star Everett, and another solid one in the canon for Colin Firth.

 Playing Wednesday, Sept.
 19 at 6 p.m. -- Park Lane Cinemas